aksholokhov/aksholokhov/README.md

 ### Hi there 👋

 - 🎓 I’m a PhD student in the [Department of Applied Mathematics](https://amath.washington.edu) at UW.
-- 🌟 I work on deep learning for scientific problems as a Research Assistant at [DynamicsAI](https://dynamicsai.org) and as a Research Consultant at [MERL](https://merl.com)
+- 🌟 I work on deep learning for scientific problems at [DynamicsAI](https://dynamicsai.org) and as a Research Consultant at [MERL](https://merl.com)
 - 👨‍💻 I also develop statistical models for population health problems together with the [Math Sciences Team](https://github.com/ihmeuw-msca) at [IHME](http://www.healthdata.org).
 - 👨‍🦱 Pronouns: he/him.
 - 🇷🇺 My short Russian name is Lyosha ([Лёша](https://en.wiktionary.org/wiki/Лёша)).